linkerd/website/linkerd.io/content/blog/why-linkerd-doesnt-use-envoy.md

 Simplicity, resource consumption, and security were the driving factors in our decision to not adopt Envoy.
-However, we do believe that the choice of proxy is ultimatel an implementation detail.
+However, we do believe that the choice of proxy is ultimately an implementation detail.
 While we've invested tremendous amounts in Linkerd2-proxy, we do periodically re-evaluate Envoy.
 I can say with clarity that if the tradeoff for our users ever tips in Envoy's favor, we will adopt it without qualms.